Top 10 Things to do in Muscat in One Day

 Al Alam Palace

-Established in 2013, the National Museum of Oman is a museum that was built as a result of 10 year collaboration between the Ministry of Heritage and Culture, the Royal Estate Affairs of Oman, Jasper Jacob Associates and Arts Architecture International Limited.
-The museum is now home to more than 5000 artefacts dating back to prehistoric era and has 14 galleries.
+Established in 2013, the National Museum of Oman is a decade-long collaboration between the Ministry of Heritage and Culture, the Royal Estate Affairs of Oman, Jasper Jacob Associates, and Arts Architecture International Limited.
+This esteemed institution now houses over 5000 artifacts from the prehistoric era to contemporary times, showcased across its 14 galleries.

-• The museum is open between 10 AM and 5 PM Saturday to Thursday, and between 2 PM and 6 PM on Friday.
+Visitors are invited to explore the museum’s treasures between 10 AM and 5 PM, Saturday to Thursday, and from 2 PM to 6 PM on Fridays.

-• The museum is open between 8 AM and 1:30 PM Saturday to Thursday, and between 9 AM and 1 PM on Friday.
+Operating hours are 8 AM to 1:30 PM, Saturday to Thursday, and 9 AM to 1 PM on Fridays.

 Shop at Muttrah Souq